staropram/cantcoap/README.md

 ## Receving CoAP packets over a network or something

-In this case you have a CoAP PDU in a buffer and want to read it:
+In this case you have a CoAP PDU in a buffer you just gobbled from a socket and want to read it:

 ```C++